 After the three erstwhile bicycle mechanics died, their companies merged into Curtiss-Wright (est. 1929), a leading contractor during WWII that is still around today.
 While planes didn’t gain significant commercial or military importance prior to WWI, the postal system used them for air mail in the 1920s and barnstormers entertained the public, keeping some manufacturers and pilots employed.
 In 1933, Boeing introduced the 247, the first metallic passenger liner.

 Early aviation is a good example of most inventions’ messy early histories.
 Engineers and lawyers alike have to work out kinks, the public and leaders have to buy in, and companies and organizations have to “scale up.”
-The World Health Organization, for instance, had to implement a vaccine globally to wipe out smallpox which, in its own way, was as impressive as Edward Jenner inventing one in 1796 (and likely couldn’t happen today).
+The World Health Organization, for instance, had to implement a vaccine globally to wipe out smallpox which, in its own way, was as impressive as Edward Jenner inventing one in 1796 (and likely couldn’t happen again anytime soon).
 Likewise, it was a long way from the Kitty Hawk rising above the sand dunes momentarily to us hopping on Southwest for an easy jaunt to Las Vegas, let alone the Space Shuttle.
 Stay tuned, as we’ll return to aviation and aerospace in future chapters.

 Trains, not planes, were the dominant mode of transportation in the Industrial Revolution’s post-Civil War phase.
 Investments and ingenuity accelerated all the major industries, but none more so than the “iron horse.”
 The English invented trains in the early 19th century and they quickly made their way to America.
 Their impact was limited prior to the Civil War, though, because of mechanical drawbacks and no agreed-upon width for the distance between the rails, or gauge.
 Cars were difficult to stop without any braking system other than pure friction as brakemen pulled on levers, and men charged with hooking the cars together could be squashed between.
 George Westinghouse’s application of hydraulics (air pressure) to braking systems improved the former while automatic couplers, aka “knuckles,” solved the latter.
 Westinghouse contributed to both railroads and electricity, as we saw above.
-Auto Coupler

 During the Civil War, the North agreed on the standard gauge of 4′ 8.5″ (the origin of that width is a story in its own right, but George Stephenson, an early English steam locomotive inventor, first suggested it).
 The common gauge enabled an integrated system of rails to connect, leading to the advent of freight companies.
 Before that, individual companies bought their own small lines and rolling stock.
 In the late 19th century, these freight networks were the heart and soul of the American economy and are still vital today, which is why the government intervenes to arbitrate their labor disputes to avoid strikes.
 Trains not only moved products around, allowing for the growth of large companies, but the railroad companies themselves were also primary customers for steel (rails and cars), timber (ties and cars) and coal (to fire the steam engines).
 They also made men rich.
 The richest of all was former shipping magnate Cornelius “the Commodore” Vanderbilt, who consolidated eastern railroads, including the New York Central and built Grand Central Station.
 Vanderbilt’s preferred tactic was inflicting enough temporary damage on his rivals to lower their stock price, then scooping up enough shares at a discount to become majority shareholder.
 He no doubt had an Edison stock ticker on his desk.